-January 22, 2013: Louisiana education activists, including Lee Barrios, file a Freedom of Information request to the State Commissioner & Board of Ed, asking for the contract and all communications with the Gates Foundation or SLC concerning this plan.
+January 22, 2013: Alerted by Diane’s blog, Louisiana education activists, including Lee Barrios, file a Freedom of Information request to their State Superintendent John White & their state Board of Education, asking for the contract and all communications with the Gates Foundation or SLC concerning their plan to share data.

-January 28, 2013: Sen. Liz Krueger writes a letter to NYS Commissioner King, objecting to this plan.
+January 28, 2013: NY State Sen. Liz Krueger writes a letter to NYS Commissioner King, objecting to this plan.

 On the same day, deShawn Wright, Gov. Cuomo’s Asst.
 Sec. of Education, writes us that it has proven impossible to arrange a meeting with NYSED and that instead, they have agreed to answer written questions within five business days.